Your Social Security Disability Claim Was Denied – Now What?

 Although you can appeal your Social Security disability claim on your own, it is a very complicated process.
 There is just no reason to go it alone when you can get a lawyer to help you with the appeals process with no up-front cost to you.

 Hiring an Attorney for Your Disability Claim

-Here are some of the ways an attorney can help you if your disability claim is denied:
+Here are some of the ways an attorney can help you if the government denied your Social Security disability appeal:

 If your Social Security claim was denied, you still have a chance to get the benefits you deserve.
 But, don’t try to go it alone.
 Hire an attorney to get the help you need.

-If you have questions about applying for Social Security benefits or appealing a denial, give me a call at 615-256-666.
-I would be happy to talk to about your case and help you navigate the tricky waters of Social Security Disability so you don’t have to.
+If you have questions about applying for Social Security benefits or appealing to a SSD denial, give me a call at 615-256-666.
+I would be happy to talk to you about your case and help you navigate the tricky waters of Social Security Disability so you don’t have to.